 It's also important to point out that manufacturers sometimes use these typically effective ingredients, but include them in doses that are simply too low to be useful.

 In summary: whether or not a pre-workout supplement really works is entirely reliant on the quality of that individual supplement’s ingredient list.

-Naked Energy, for example, is made using only natural, high quality ingredients in the most effective doses.
+Naked Energy, for example, is made using only pure, high quality ingredients in the most effective doses.
 It was designed specifically to improve athletic performance.

 3. How Do You Take Pre-Workout Supplements?

 Once you've identified an effective pre-workout, the next question becomes how do you effectively, correctly, and safely use that supplement?